Product Lifecycle Management: What is it & How Can it be Leveraged for Business?

 What is a product life cycle?

-What is lifecycle management?
+What is product lifecycle management?
+(PLM)

 Why does lifecycle management matter?